jovenlumaas/apollo-client-reduxify/README.md

 ### `apollo-client-reduxify does and doesn't have from redux`

-- redux is a state management solution while apollo-client-reduxify is a toolkit for a redux-like implementation of @apollo/client state management solution using reactive variables.
+- redux is a state management solution while apollo-client-reduxify is a toolkit for a redux-like implementation of apollo-client's state management solution using reactive variables.

 - redux is a single large state tree while apollo-client-reduxify state is